-After the test, you would know that iron is the reason for brown water of well or not.
+After the test, you would know whether iron is the reason for brown water in the well or not.
 If iron is the reason, you should use a faucet water filter or water softener to clean brown water.
 A faucet water filter is a budget-friendly solution to get rid of brown well water.

-If tannins are the reason for brown water into well then do you know that how to get rid of brown well water?
+If tannins are the reason for brown water in the well then do you know how to get rid of brown well water?
 This solution is easy but time-consuming.

 You need to clean the outside area of your house especially near around well.
 Collect all leaves of plants and throw them into the garbage.
 There should not be any leaves in the garden or outside area of the house.

 This process you need to do every day.
 Within a week, you may see changes in well water.
 If well water is not browner in color then tannins are the reason for brown well water.

 One irritating thing about this solution is that you need to do the cleaning of the outside area every day.